itsfarseen/cbuild.py/README.md

 ## How to use

-- Copy `cbuild.py` to your project root
+- Copy `cbuild.py` to your project root.
-- Run `./cbuild.py config` to see the default config
+- Run `./cbuild.py config` to see the default config.
 - Create `cbuild.json` if you want to override any of the config values.
 - Run `./cbuild.py run` to build and run your project.
 - See the output of `./cbuild.py help` for more info.